Smootheez/Mini-Bank-App/README.md

 -   `POST /api/v1/transactions/deposit`: Deposit money into an account.
 -   `POST /api/v1/transactions/withdraw`: Withdraw money from an account.
 -   `POST /api/v1/transactions/transfer`: Transfer money between accounts.

----

-*This README.md was generated based on the project structure.
-You may need to update it with more specific details about your project's implementation.*